-Severity : High
+Severity :

-DIY Difficulty Level : Intermediate
+DIY Difficulty Level :

 Repair Cost : \$150-\$300

 Can I Still Drive? : No

-What Does The P2306 Code Mean?
+What Does The P2307 Code Mean?

-If your vehicle has stored a code P2306, accompanied by a malfunction indicator lamp (MIL), it means that the powertrain control module (PCM) has detected an unexpectedly low voltage condition in the primary control circuit of the ignition coil designated with the letter C. Refer to a manufacturer specific guide to determine which is the "C" circuit for your particular application.
+If your vehicle has stored a code P2307, accompanied by a malfunction indicator lamp (MIL), it means that the powertrain control module (PCM) has detected a high voltage condition in the primary control circuit of the ignition coil designated with the letter C. Refer to a manufacturer specific guide to determine which is the "C" circuit for your particular application.